AVSystem/Anjay-zephyr-client/demo/README.md

 ## Upgrading the firmware over-the-air

-To upgrade the firmware, upload `build/zephyr/app_update.bin` file using standard means of LwM2M Firmware Update object.
+To upgrade the firmware, upload the proper image using standard means of LwM2M Firmware Update object.

+The image to use is:

+* for Nordic boards: `build/zephyr/app_update.bin`
+* for other boards: `build/zephyr/zephyr.signed.bin`

 ## Factory provisioning (experimental)